pmueller/chirper/README.md

 It also has weak authentication (MD5 without a salt).
 Combined with one of the other vulnerabilites this could lead to stealing of anyone's account and reversal of plaintext passwords.

+## Disclaimer
+Don't ever run this open to internet traffic, because... it has vulnerabilities!